simbathesailor/babel-plugin-use-what-changed/README.md

 }, [a]);
 ```

+### uwc-debug-below

+Can use 'usc-debug-below' comment to enable the debugging below the specific line.

+Now, you can also see the file name with the hook name.
+E.g

+2 useCallback::example/index.tsx 🧐👇

 No need to add any import for use-what-changed. just add a comment //uwc-debug' above your hooks and you should start seeing use-what-changed debug consoles.

-<strong>Note: Frankly speaking the whole package was built, cause I was facing problems with hooks and debugging it was eating up a lot of my time.
+<strong>Note: The whole package was built, cause I was facing problems with hooks and debugging it was eating up a lot of my time.
 Now I think I feel quite comfortable with hooks.
 Now I do not need this often, but i think it can be quite useful for debugging hooks </strong>